The Long Story

 I have been extremely fortunate to have had so many excellent leaders and mentors, particularly in the early years of my career.
 And yet I believe with great sincerity and genuine gratitude - that I owe much of what I know about leadership to the bad bosses and managers that I have worked for or with.
 The few unhappy workplaces that I have experienced forced me to deeply examine what it was that made them that way and what I could do to fix them.
 Probably like everybody, I have watched in disbelief as mediocre people with little talent and often less integrity have made their way to high office.
 Some of these ascensions I've reluctantly understood.
 The explanation for the success of others still escapes me.
 Perhaps - as my friend Rick once said - it's simply because 'some people are just stupid'.
 I probably owe some of my good fortune to that same 'stupidity' in a couple of my bosses.

-I also know very well that I was one of those bosses myself to some people I worked with - who wondered what I had to offer to the job - and worse - who I made feel unhappy.
+I also know very well that I was one of those bad bosses to some people I worked with - who wondered what I had to offer to the job - and worse - who I made feel unhappy.

 I remembered each of those people's faces in the few seconds that I pondered the Executive's question: 'Who is the leader who has inspired you the most?'